eficode-academy/docker-katas/labs/09-multi-container.md

 The docker cli is used when managing individual containers on a docker engine.
 It is the client command line to access the docker daemon api.

-The docker-compose cli together with the yaml files can be used to manage a multi-container application.
+The docker compose cli together with the yaml files can be used to manage a multi-container application.

 ## Compose-erizing your wordpress

-So we want to take advantage of docker-compose to run our wordpress site.
+So we want to take advantage of docker compose to run our wordpress site.

 In order to to this we need to:

 1. Transform our setup into a docker-compose.yaml file
-1. Invoke docker-compose and watch the magic happen!
+1. Invoke docker compose and watch the magic happen!

 Head over to this labs folder: